churchjg/Project3_fix/README.md

 ## Unsolved Problems
-#1  For some reason, the middle column of my CSS grid layout will not respond to the "mouseover" event I have created.
-I spent a lot of time trying to remedy this but could not figure it out.

-#2 This site is not responsive but I have a clear idea of how I would like to make it responsive.
+#1  This site is not responsive but I have a clear idea of how I would like to make it responsive.

 ## Built With